rx-gy/autolinux/README.md

 ### mini.iso
 TODO: fix the grub text - currently barely readable on white image.

+### build_iso.sh
+This script builds an iso somewhat manually.
+Makes a whole bunch of assuptions about source and folders etc.

+### update_preseed.sh
+This script is intended to enable rapid updating of the iso after a change to the preseed has been made.

 ### Pre-requisites and iso sources
 ```
 wget https://d-i.debian.org/daily-images/amd64/daily/netboot/mini.iso
 sudo apt install p7zip-full p7zip-rar genisoimage fakeroot xorriso isolinux binutils squashfs-tools
 ```
+> [!NOTE]
+> Run against debian bookworm

 ## Useful